 Swarm Theory reveals life’s amazing contradictions—the wonderful and the profane, devotion and infidelity, understanding and revenge—through stories told from different perspectives.
 Swarm Theory investigates what happens when people come together—whether to do admirable or horrific things.
 Here, intimates and strangers alike can’t help but be intertwined; their unpredictable journeys providing a backdrop for characters complex, honorable, and not.

 Chapters from Swarm Theory have been published in Roanoke College's Roanoke Review, American University of Beirut’s Rusted Radishes, Farleigh Dickinson University’s The Literary Review, and online at Chicago Literati and Bird’s Thumb.

-Other writing has appeared or is forthcoming in The Rumpus, McSweeney's Internet Tendency, The Millions, The Big Smoke, Chicago Tribune, Detroit’s Metro Times and Metro Parent, The Good Men Project, The Urbaness.com, CellStories.net, F Magazine and my radio essays have been produced by WBEZ Chicago.
+Other writing has appeared or is forthcoming in The Rumpus, McSweeney's Internet Tendency, The Millions, The Big Smoke, Chicago Tribune, Detroit’s Metro Times and Metro Parent, The Good Men Project, The Urbaness.com, CellStories.net, F Magazine, among others, and my radio essays have been produced by WBEZ Chicago.
 And since I read a lot of books, you can find my author interviews at Hypertext Magazine.

 Hypertext Review, Hypertextmag.com's first annual print journal, is available on IndieBound, Barnes & Noble, and Amazon.

 Here are a few of the writers & visual artists published online or in print by HypertextMag.com & Hypertext Review: